 top of page

-South Patrick Shores Cancer Cluster & Former Military Landfill Investigation
+South Patrick Shores: Cancer Cases and the Forgotten Military Landfill

 Photography Documentation by Stel Bailey | www.stelbailey.com | South Patrick Shores, Florida 2018